pmoksana/portfolio-data-engineer/README.md

 #### **Programming**
 * **Python:** Functions, loops, conditionals, data types

+### Soft skils:
+* 🔹 Facilitate key Agile ceremonies and guide the team in applying Scrum values, ensuring we’re not just doing Agile, but being Agile
+* 🔹 Co-create roadmaps and delivery plans based on team capacity, product goals, and metrics — balancing the short-term sprint rhythm with the big-picture strategy
+* 🔹 Write epics, user stories, and requirements that help align dev work with business value
+* 🔹 Support the Product Owner in backlog prioritization, refinement, and stakeholder alignment
+* 🔹 Foster team connection and psychological safety through regular 1:1s, retrospectives, and open conversations — because delivery follows trust
+* 🔹 Track risks, dependencies, and delivery health — and proactively course-correct when needed

 📌 What I actually can bring as my past experience of management and Agile transformation:

-* 🔸 Create onboarding flows for new engineers that reduced ramp-up time and improved retention
+* 🔸 Create onboarding flows for new engineers that reduced ramp-up time and improved team performance metrics
-* 🔸 Introduce metrics-driven planning and delivery retrospectives that helped teams improve sprint-over-sprint
-* 🔸 Establishe a shared understanding of the product vision and technical roadmap between devs, POs, and stakeholders
+* 🔸 Establishe a shared understanding of the product vision and roadmap between devs, POs, and stakeholders
-* 🔸 Facilitate retrospectives and feedback loops to help teams reflect and continuously evolve
+* 🔸 Facilitate retrospectives and feedback loops to help teams reflect and continuously evolve and improve sprint-over-sprint